jspecify/jspecify/samples/README.md

 A comment on a given line provides information about the following line.

-Such a comment contains one of 3 special sequences:
+Such a comment contains one of 5 special sequences.
+The first 3 cover case 1 from above:

+-   `jspecify_multiple_annotations`: for cases like `@Nullable
+    @NullnessUnspecified Foo`

+-   `jspecify_unrecognized_location`: for cases like `class @Nullable Foo {}`,
+    in which JSpecify does not currently specify meaning for annotations on a given location but we can imagine uses for them

--   `jspecify_nullness_paradox`: for case 1 above
+-   `jspecify_nullness_intrinsically_not_nullable`: for cases like `@Nullable
+    int i`

+The remaining 2 cover case 2:

 -   `jspecify_nullness_mismatch`: for certain instances of case 2